A study by Matthew Bidwell of the Wharton School is referenced in Toronto's planning for its upcoming decision in hiring a new head of police.

 Penn in the News

-Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences writes about social network analysis.
+Jonathan Moreno of the Perelman School of Medicine and the School of Arts & Sciences discusses how social networks can undermine trust.